Updated April 24, 2026

 - Renewal: 30 continuing education points

 No interstate compact exists for medical assistants.
-You will need to meet each state's individual requirements if you move, though most states have similar standards.
+You'll need to meet each state's individual requirements if you move, though most states have similar training standards.

 Compensation